-Fredston, Alexa; Brown, Christopher J.; Albert, Simon; Klein, Carissa J.; Mangubhai, Sangeeta; Nelson, Joanna; Teneva, Lida; Wenger, Amelia; Gaines, Steven D.; Halpern, Benjamin S. 2016.
+Fredston-Hermann, Alexa; Brown, Christopher J.; Albert, Simon; Klein, Carissa J.; Mangubhai, Sangeeta; Nelson, Joanna; Teneva, Lida; Wenger, Amelia; Gaines, Steven D.; Halpern, Benjamin S. 2016.
 Where does river runoff matter for coastal marine conservation?.
 Frontiers in Marine Science.
-(Abstract)
+(Abstract) (Online version)